 We swapped the pulka from time to time, and at some point, we also got into a snowstorm, but the forest protected us somewhat.

 We followed the road E6 and had a break in the Alta Museum to eat waffles and have a cup of tea.
 I visited the museum the next day since it was already about to close.
 One tip: the bus tickets in Alta are valid for 1 hour.
 So if you are very quick, you can take the bus back to town with the same ticket.

 In Alta, we checked into our hotel, stored the pulka, had a sauna and had dinner in Peppes Pizza before sleeping.

-I had a walk from the centre of Alta up to the top of the Komsa – the best lookout point in Alta.
+The next day, we walked from the centre of Alta up to the top of the Komsa – the best lookout point in Alta.
 It’s probably one of the highlights when visiting Alta, and it just takes about 1 hour to get there from the city centre.

-Bus trip from Alta to Hammerfest
+Bus trip – Alta to Hammerfest

-We visited the tourist office in Alta to buy our tickets for a bus ride to Hammerfest and also for the way back to Alta with the speed ferry through the Alta fjord.
+The following day we visited the tourist office in Alta to buy our tickets for a bus ride to Hammerfest and also for the way back to Alta with the speed ferry through the Alta fjord.

 Our bus left at 9 am, just before the tourist office.
 The bus took us along the Fjord into the uplands, where the winter sun tried to reach the horizon.
 However, it would take the sun another week to be visible again.